 Reducing Underwater Noise

 Many marine animals rely on sound for essential life functions such as communication, navigation, and foraging.
 Commercial shipping is a significant contributor to anthropogenic ocean noise pollution.
-Implementing VSR programs in regions with high whale presence is a crucial step in mitigating the harmful effects of chronic noise pollution.
+Vessel speed reduction (VSR) in regions with high whale presence is a crucial operational strategy that mitigates the harmful effects of chronic noise pollution, as ships traveling at reduced speeds emit less noise.

 Photo: Gabriel Dizzi